antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 **Question 10b**

-Weâ€™re now going to use this gene category as a set to explore other datasets.
+We're now going to use this gene category as a set to explore other datasets.
-Select â€˜Tumor Colon (Core-Transcript) - Sveen - 333 - rma_sketch - huex10tâ€™ in the main menu (take care: donâ€™t select the Tumor Colon (Core-Exon) - Sveen - 333 - rma_sketch - huex10p version).
+Select *Tumor Colon (Core-Transcript) - Sveen - 333 - rma_sketch - huex10t* in the main menu (take care: don't select the *Tumor Colon (Core-Exon) - Sveen - 333 - rma_sketch - huex10p* version).

-At the main page select at 3: â€˜Type of analysisâ€™-> â€˜View a geneset (Heatmap)â€™ and click next.
-In the â€˜adjustable settingsâ€™ panel you can select a subset of the patients with the â€˜sample filterâ€™.
+At the main page select at 3: **Type of analysis** *View a geneset (Heatmap)* and click **next**.
+In the **adjustable settings** panel you can select a subset of the patients with the **sample filter**.
 Select the msi-status from the droplist, and subsequently select mss, msi-h and msi-l.
 Do not forget to click the red **<span style="color:red">confirm </span>** link.
 In the Genecategory section select the genecategory you just generated in the personal track section.
-This can be done by first selecting â€˜My GeneCategoriesâ€™, and click next, click next and select the category just created.
+This can be done by first selecting *My GeneCategories*, and click **next**, click **next** and select the set just created.

 The heatmap clearly shows a pattern, suggesting a different gene expression pattern between the MSI and MSS group.
 Does the disease free survival track correspond with the gene expression pattern?